-Even with the above strategies in place, all fibers eventually experience photodarkening when used with UV or short-wavelength light, and thus, fibers used at these wavelengths should be considered consumables.
+Even with the above strategies in place, all fibers eventually experience photodarkening when used with UV or short-wavelength light, and thus, fibers used

 Preparation and Handling of Optical Fibers

 General Cleaning and Operation Guidelines

 These general cleaning and operation guidelines are recommended for all fiber optic products.
 Users should still follow specific guidelines for an individual product as outlined in the support documentation or manual.
 Damage threshold calculations only apply when all appropriate cleaning and handling procedures are followed.